 Canada is a dreamland for many international students.
 But getting a Canada PR comes as they achieve the opportunity to come and study in their dreamland.
 Everyone dreams of getting Canada PR and asks, “How can I calculate my points for Canada PR?”

 The question everybody has is, “How can I calculate my points for Canada PR?”
-In this blog, you will learn all about calculating points for Canada’s PR.
+In this blog, you will learn all about point calculation for PR eligibility.
 Read further to find out how.

 Most students must be thinking, “Why Canada?” as there are other nations that give PR to overseas students.
 Studying and living in Canada is one of the most popular choices among international students.